Methyl vinyl ketone: Reactivity and applications

 MVK can act as an alkylating agent because it is an effective Michael acceptor.
 It gained early attention for its use in the Robinson annulation, a method useful in the preparation of steroids:

 Its alkylating ability is both the source of its high toxicity and the feature that makes it a useful intermediate in organic synthesis.
 MVK will polymerize spontaneously.
 The compound is typically stored with hydroquinone, which inhibits polymerization.

 Vinclozolin is a commercial fungicide prepared using MVK.

 As an electrophilic alkene, it forms an adduct with cyclopentadiene.
 The resulting norbornene derivative is an intermediate in the synthesis of the anticholinergic drug biperiden.
 Via its cyanohydrin is also a precursor to vinclozolin.
-It is also a precursor to synthetic vitamin A.

-MVK is an intermediate in the synthesis of some pharmaceutical drugs including etorphine, buprenorphine, tolquinzole, butaclamol, and etretinate.

-MVK is used in the synthesis of Wieland–Miescher ketone.
+It is also a precursor to synthetic vitamin A. MVK is used in the synthesis of Wieland–Miescher ketone.

+Other subjects of interest include the synthesis of buprenorphine, dihydrojasmone, atiprimod, pramiverine, CPG 147 [41695-46-9], & the E.J.
+Corey total synthesis of Longifolene (through the pre-formed Wieland–Miescher ketone).

 Safety

-MVK is extremely hazardous upon inhalation causing coughing, wheezing and shortness of breath even at low concentrations.
-It will also readily cause irritation of the skin, eyes, and mucous membranes.
+MVK is extremely hazardous upon inhalation with an LD50 (rats) on the order of milligrams per cubic meter.